Mirasha-P/COVID19_Deaths/README.md

 ## Contact

-For any questions or feedback, please reach out to [Your Name] at [your email].
+For any questions or feedback, please reach out.